amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 ## Phase II:

 Used Google Drive, Colab and Python – First I managed to upload one of the 17 UDVE files.
 I will then used it to create a notebook by finding, isolating and quantifying all the exisiting combinations between the 5 variables (columns) mentioned above.
-Once I succeed to get the key information I need at this stage, I simply replicated this file for all the other 16 UDVEs
+Once I succeed to get the key information I need at this stage, I simply replicated this file for all the other 16 UDVEs.
+As all the 17 separated Colab notebooks have the same code, for convenience I will add on this github repository a notebook for only one UDVE.

 ## Phase III: